 When we are outside, or even in our daily lives with many different activities and jobs to do it can be hard enough just getting all those things done without adding on extra tasks that require a higher level range of motion.

 When you have better overall mobility throughout your body then not only will these other external movements become easier but so too does everything else internally like breathing deeper into the lungs which means more oxygen flowing through blood vessels bringing nutrients up from the feet towards the heart where circulation improves as well.

-Increasing your limberness also helps you to prevent injuries during your hikes, especially ones involving uneven terrain such as how rocks might shift underneath weight-bearing foot causing momentary shifts.
+Increasing your limberness also helps you to prevent injuries during your hikes, especially ones involving uneven terrain such as how rocks might shift underneath a weight-bearing foot causing momentary shifts.

 Building Muscle Mass – Weight Lifting or Bodyweight Exercise

-For physical training for a thru hike, you should focus on lower weight and more reps to hit the endurance fibers in the muscles which will, in turn, build muscle mass and overall power.
+For physical training for a thru hike, you should focus on lower weight and more reps to hit the endurance fibers in the muscles, which will, in turn, build muscle mass and overall power.

 Focusing on this helps you to build up these vital muscles which are used to help you maintain your balance, which is called into need lots, especially during those long days and months on a thru-hike.

 Doing some solid muscle building can also decrease the likelihood of common overuse injuries or limit the opportunity to be impacted by those kinds of injuries.